parca-dev/parca-demo/README.md

 Access Parca by port-forwarding to it by running: `kubectl port-forward -n parca svc/parca 7070`.
 Open http://localhost:7070/

-Once you selected the profile type you want to see (currently only CPU Samples) you can query for languages by using these selectors:
+Once you have selected the profile type you want to see (currently only CPU Samples), you can query for languages by using these selectors:
 ```

 namespace="parca", pod=~"go-.*"